jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 of MS-DOS 2.11 represents a finished product or a work-in-progress.
 Sadly, no one at Microsoft seems interested in finding or sharing the answers.

+### MS-DOS 2.x Build Machine

-Finally, a word about speed: the typical PC in the early 1980s was still a 4.77Mhz 8088-based machine, so it took a considerable amount of time to assemble all the MS-DOS 2.x sources.
+A quick note about speed: the typical PC in the early 1980s was still a 4.77Mhz 8088-based machine, so it took a considerable amount of time to assemble all the MS-DOS 2.x sources.
 If you're impatient, you can load the machine on this page with a higher speed multiplier (eg, [multiplier=8](https://www.pcjs.org/disks/pcx86/dos/microsoft/2.00/?multiplier=8)) or click the *Speed* button below until it's running at speed that you prefer (and that your browser supports).

-### MS-DOS 2.x Build Machine

 {% include machine.html id="ibm5160" %}

-The results of running `MK ALL IBM 200` are shown below:
+The results of running `MK ALL` are shown below:

-    D:\>MK ALL IBM 200
+    D:\>MK ALL

     D:\>ECHO OFF